exhlim/VPAP/README.md

 # Slack Clone #

-## About ##

-Hosted [here](https://slack-clone-exhlim.web.app/) on firebase.
-Login with your google account to access the project.

 ## Motivation ##

-Welcome to my slack clone.
+Welcome to my slack clone [here](https://slack-clone-exhlim.web.app/).
 I built this application to have a better understanding of the implementation of chatting functionalities as well as an opportunity to use React context API and learn a different way of using google authentication sign in compared to my previous "Gmail Clone with keyword sorting feature" project.

 ## Technologies: ##